SimplyCEO/LegaC-Launcher/README.md

 A Minecraft launcher made with GTK and Curl in pure C.

-The main goal is to provide the old looking style of the Minecraft launcher, while mainting new features that modern launchers have.
+The main goal is to provide the old looking style of the Minecraft launcher, while maintaining new features that modern launchers have.

 Usage
 -----